Jazz on a Summer's Day: Premiere

 The film premiered at the 1959 Venice Film Festival.

-DVD
+Home media

 The film was also re-released in 2009 by Charly Records and sold with an audio CD of the music and some of the commentary on a 60th anniversary edition.
+In 2021, Kino Lorber released a version restored in 4K from the best surviving elements on Blu-ray and DVD.